 Harris Mayer, born in 1921, is an American physicist.

-Mayer has written extensively about his experiences working at the Los Alamos Lab, and about his friendships and encounters with fellow scientists.
-His publications include: “Methods of Opacity Calculations,” “An Inconclusive Meeting of the Theoretical Megaton Group,” “People of the Hill, The Early Days,” and “Early Days of the Los Alamos Scientific Laboratory.”
+Mayer has written extensively about his experiences working at the Los Alamos laboratory and about his friendships and encounters with fellow scientists.
+His publications include: “Methods of Opacity Calculations,” “An Inconclusive Meeting of the Theoretical Megaton Group,” and “People of the Hill: The Early Days."